Global Precious Metals Code V2

 Escalation procedures should be established to resolve any unconfirmed or disputed terms as a matter of urgency, and processes should be in place to detect and report any adverse trends that emerge in the discrepancies.

-Escalation procedures should also include notification to trading and other relevant internal parties so that they know which counterparties may have practices that do not align with best practices regarding confirmation of trades.
-Management should receive regular information on the number and latency of unconfirmed deals so that they can evaluate the level of operational risk being introduced by maintaining dealing relationships with their firms’ counterparties.
+Escalation procedures should also include notification to trading and other relevant internal parties so that they know which counterparties may have practices that do not align with best practice regarding confirmation of trades.
+The Market Participant's management should receive regular discrepancy information, which should include as a minimum, - the number, latency, size of transaction, mark to market (where applicable), and proximity to settlement of unconfirmed deals so that they can evaluate the level of operational risk being introduced by maintaining dealing relationships with each of their firm's counterparties.

 Clearing and Settlement Processes

 Market Participants should perform timely account reconciliation processes